mapping-elections/site/_maps/meae.congressional.congress08.ky.county.md

 Kentucky elected six Democratic-Republicans to the Eighth Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.

 Kentucky used a district system for electing members to Congress.
 Kentucky was apportioned four more seats in the House of Representatives.